jnozzi/cocoadev.com/SiteContent/General/TrapperKeeper.markdown

 *First, it's inappropriate to create an individual page for your applications unless they're open source.
 If your code doesn't benefit other Cocoa developers, why do we care about your product?
 Create a personal page for yourself ... feel free to mention (and link to) your products on that page.
 *Second, there are other pages on this wiki already which are for shareware topics, and the answers to your other questions are found on Google (and Apple's downloads submission page).
 *Third, why on earth would anyone pay any money for beta software?
 If it's beta, it's not whole and / or unstable.
 Ridiculous.
-*Fourth, '''Trapper Keeper is a trademarked name belonging to Mead''': http://en.wikipedia.org/wiki/Trapper_Keeper ... you're in violation of trademark law and are likely to get your a$$ handed to you in a lawsuit.
+*Fourth, **Trapper Keeper is a trademarked name belonging to Mead**: http://en.wikipedia.org/wiki/Trapper_Keeper ... you're in violation of trademark law and are likely to get your a$$ handed to you in a lawsuit.
 You ought to know better ... if you don't, hire a lawyer.

 ----